 Step 4.
 Fit the mixer with the dough hook.
 Next, add the flour one cup at a time until a stiff dough forms.

 Step 5.
-Turn the dough on a floured board and knead for about five minutes until smooth.
-Put the dough into a greased bowl and let rise for about 1 to 1 ½ hours, or let it rise in the refrigerator overnight.
+Turn the dough out onto a floured board and knead for about 5 minutes until smooth.
+Put the dough into a greased bowl and let it rise for 1 to 1 1/2 hours, or refrigerate overnight.

-Dough rising tip - Make sure there is room in the bowl for the dough to double in size.
-I like to cover the bowl with plastic wrap and then a towel and place it in a warm, draft-free place.
+Dough rising tip – Make sure there is room in the bowl for the dough to double in size.
+I like to cover the bowl with plastic wrap, then a towel, and place it in a warm, draft-free place.

 Step 6.
 While the dough is rising, make the nutmeg butter filling by mixing the softened butter, powdered sugar, milk, nutmeg, and vanilla